 The Halton County Radial Railway Museum is open for the 2023 season and we couldn’t be happier!
-This volunteer-run museum is such a unique spot to visit as it’s full of history, activities and educational opportunities.
+This is a volunteer-run train museum and a unique attraction to visit.
+You’ll love the history and hands-on exploration that happens.

 Location and Admission

-The museum is located on Guelph Line, north of the 401 which makes it a very easy spot to get to.
+You will easily find the train and streetcar museum on Guelph Line, north of the 401.
 The Halton County Radial Railway Museum is currently open on weekends from 10 am – 5 pm with the first streetcar ride at 11 am and the last ride at 4:30 pm.

 Admission Prices for 2023